 All of the reports required above shall be prepared by a California-registered civil engineer or certified engineering geologist.
+For the purposes of this section, a “technical report” is a report incorporating the application of scientific or engineering principles.

 By 15 March 2017, the Discharger shall submit a revised PC/PCMP for LF-2 consistent with the revised Partial FC/PCMP submitted under these WDRs for LF-1, ·as approved by the Executive Officer, and all other requirements of this Order and Title 27, section 21769(b).
 See Closure and Postclosure Specification E.3.

+Reports shall be submitted electronically via the State Water Board’s GeoTracker Database (https://geotracker.waterboards.ca.gov).
+After uploading, the Discharger shall notify Central Valley Water Board staff via email at CentralVallySacramento@WaterBoards.ca.gov.
+The following information shall be included in the body of the email:

+Attention: Title 27 Compliance & Enforcement Unit

+Report Title: [Enter Report Title]

+GeoTracker Upload ID: L10003929056

+Facility: Foothill Sanitary Landfill

+County: San Joaquin County

+CIWQS Place ID: 224836

 The Discharger shall comply with all General Provisions listed in Section K of the SPRRs dated January 2012 which are part of this Order.